 - Issues in specification format (§ 112): Most generalized reason to receive an office action is the inattentiveness towards the specification format.
-Formatting is a very basic part of the patent application which most applications fail to meet in terms of specifications.
-According to section 112, these may include errors from the most basic problems like line spacing, font size, and header format, to the most complex ones, such as the issues in the formatting of the claims section.
+Formatting is a fundamental part of the patent application which most applications fail to meet regarding specifications.
+According to section 112, these may include errors from the most fundamental problems like line spacing, font size, and header format, to the most complex ones, such as the issues in the formatting of the claims section.
 The claims must be well-written and relevant enough to support the claims with complete detailed description intact in it.
 Also, it must be written using appropriate and unambiguous language in an organized format.
-Since, formatting just needs to be in accordance with the formatting specified by the USPTO, or any other registered filing organization, it can simply be corrected.
-The applicant has to make changes in the claims section to make it more precise in a manner they completely reflect the scope of the invention.
+Since, formatting needs to be as per the formatting specified by the USPTO, or any other registered filing organization; it can only be corrected.
+The applicant has to make changes in the claims section to make it more precise in a manner they entirely reflect the scope of the invention.
 In that case, taking help from an experienced patent firm is highly recommended.

-- Issues of Novelty (§ 102): A very common mistake is to put identical claims in the application.
-According to the Section 102, if one or more claims of your application match identically with the claims present in any previously filed patent application, then this will cause an issue of an Office Action.
-Either the applicant can argue for the novelty of his/her specified claims part or simply make changes according to the questionable/objectionable part.
+- Issues of Novelty (§ 102): A widespread mistake is to put the same claims in the application.
+According to Section 102, if one or more claims of your application match identically with the claims present in any previously filed patent application, then this will cause an issue of an Office Action.
+Either the applicant can argue for the novelty of his/her specified claims part or make changes according to the questionable/objectionable part.
 The applicant can try to convince the examiner for the novelty of his/her claims on the phone or through arranging a meeting with the examiner.

 What is a Final Office Action & how to respond to it?

-The first alternative simply means that the inventor feels that all the issues raised by the examiner are convincing and cannot be incredulous.
-While if he/she wants to prove the correctness of the work then he/she can appeal to PTAB (Patent Trial and Appeal Board).
-Once the application gets rejected by the examiner twice in a row for claim (one or more, if applicable), one becomes eligible to file an appeal.
-Another alternative is that if he/she simply files a request for continuous examination (RCE) by paying the respective fee.
-This enables the examiner to provide the applicant with another opportunity to claim the correctness of his/her work even after receiving final Office action, and/or make amendments to the claims.
+The first alternative means that the inventor feels that all the issues raised by the examiner are convincing and cannot be incredulous.
+While if he/she wants to prove the correctness of the work, then he/she can appeal to PTAB (Patent Trial and Appeal Board).
+Once the application gets rejected by the examiner twice in a row for the claim (one or more, if applicable), one becomes eligible to file an appeal.
+Another alternative is that if he/she files a request for continuous examination (RCE) by paying the respective fee.
+This enables the examiner to provide the applicant with another opportunity to claim the correctness of his/her work even after receiving final Office action, and or make amendments to the claims.

 We can help you!